-I was pulling into my driveway the other day when the DJ came on the radio and announced that her air conditioning in her home had gone out right in the middle of a heat wave.
+I was pulling into my driveway the other day when the DJ came on the radio and announced that her air conditioning in her home had gone out right in the middle of a heatwave.

-But to make matters worse, the repair company couldn’t make it out to her home for almost 3 weeks because of the number of broken air conditioners they had on their schedule.
+To make matters worse, the repair company couldn’t make it out to her home for almost 3 weeks because of the number of broken air conditioners they had on their schedule.

 See, in our new home, we don’t have the typical HVAC unit which can create a challenge of keeping our home cool enough during really hot temperatures, but we also don’t have a very high electric bill either.